Albanese government: United States

 On 25 July 2025, Agriculture Minister Julie Collins confirmed that Australia would relax biosecurity restrictions on US beef imports.
-This announcement was welcomed by both US President Donald Trump and Secretary of Agriculture Brooke L. Rollins as a "major trade breakthrough" for US beef exporters.
+This announcement was welcomed by both US president Donald Trump and Secretary of Agriculture Brooke L. Rollins as a "major trade breakthrough" for US beef exporters.

 On 21 October 2025, Albanese met with Trump at the White House.
 The two leaders signed a rare earths agreement aimed at countering Chinese control over the supply of critical minerals.
 Trump also reiterated the United States' commitment to supplying nuclear-powered submarines to Australia as part of the AUKUS agreement.
 During the White House visit, Trump rebuked Australian Ambassador Kevin Rudd for making critical social media remarks about him in the past.
 Following the press conference, Rudd personally apologised to Trump.
 While Albanese and veteran Republican Michael McCaul expressed confidence in Ambassador Rudd, Opposition Leader Sussan Ley called on Rudd to resign as Ambassador to the United States.

+In late December 2025, Foreign Minister Penny Wong voiced support for US airstrikes against Islamic State forces in Nigeria that occurred on Christmas Day.

+In January 2026, Albanese called for "dialogue and diplomacy" following a U.S. military operation in Venezuela that resulted in the capture of President Nicolás Maduro.

 Defence and security cooperation

 On 13 July 2025, Minister for Defence Industry Pat Conroy stated that Australia would not commit military forces to any conflict involving Taiwan during an interview with the Australian Broadcasting Corporation.
 The previous day, the Financial Times had reported that Elbridge Colby, the Under Secretary of Defense for Policy, had been pressing Australian and Japanese officials on what they would do in the event of a conflict between China and Taiwan.
 In response, the Shadow Defence Minister Angus Taylor said that Australia should make "principled commitments to Taiwan's security and be prepared to act under certain circumstances".

 On 26 July 2025, the Australian Foreign and Defence Ministers Wong and Marles signed the Geelong Treaty with their British counterparts, Foreign Secretary David Lammy and Secretary of State for Defence John Healey.
 The Geelong Treaty is a 50-year bilateral defence agreement to facilitate cooperation on the construction of Australia's nuclear-powered SSN-AUKUS submarine fleet under Phase I of the AUKUS pact.

+On 28 May 2026, the Australian government filed a A$2 billion lawsuit against the American multinational conglomerate 3M, alleging that the company made false statements about the long-term environmental impact of firefighting foam containing PFAS that was used at 28 Australian Defence Force sites.
+This lawsuit marks the largest legal claim brought by the Australian government.
+In response, 3M said that it would fight the lawsuit.